 - An option to have more than one host

 If you want your webinars to be included in your email marketing campaign, GetResponse will automatically add this to your preferred location.

 Mailchimp vs Campaign Monitor vs GetResponse.
 What is the perfect tool for you?

 Opt for Constant Contact if:

-- You are looking for a sleek drag and drop template builder.
+- You are looking for an OK drag-and-drop template builder.

 - You are not pursuing advanced features at the moment and need assistance to build your first campaign.

 - You are not currently looking into building sales funnels but like to have this feature available down the road.

 Opt for Mailchimp if: